-- unexplained or suspicious injuries such as bruising, cuts or burns, particularly if situated on a part of the body not normally prone to such injuries; - an injury for which the explanation seems inconsistent; - the young person describes what appears to be an abusive act involving him/her; - someone else (a young person or adult) expresses concern about the welfare of another; - unexplained changes in behaviour/presentation/appearance (e.g., becoming very quiet, withdrawn or displaying sudden outbursts of temper, unexplained missing episodes); - inappropriate sexual awareness; - engaging in sexually explicit behaviour; - sudden or unusual distrust of adults, particularly those with whom a close relationship would normally be expected; - having difficulty in making friends; - being prevented from socialising with other young people; - displaying variations in eating patterns including overeating or loss of appetite; - or a sudden weight change; - becoming increasingly dirty or unkempt. - attending with unusual amounts/unexplained gifts/money
+- Unexplained or suspicious injuries such as bruising, cuts or burns, particularly if situated on a part of the body not normally prone to such injuries - An injury for which the explanation seems inconsistent - The young person describes what appears to be an abusive act involving him/her - Someone else (a young person or adult) expresses concern about the welfare of another - Unexplained changes in behaviour/presentation/appearance (e.g. becoming very quiet, withdrawn or displaying sudden outbursts of temper, unexplained missing episodes) - Inappropriate sexual awareness - Engaging in sexually explicit behaviour - Sudden or unusual distrust of adults, particularly those with whom a close relationship would normally be expected - Having difficulty in making friends - Being prevented from socialising with other young people - Displaying variations in eating patterns including overeating or loss of appetite - A sudden weight change - Becoming increasingly dirty or unkempt - Attending with unusual amounts/unexplained gifts/money

 It should be recognised that this list is not exhaustive and the presence of one or more of the indicators is not proof that abuse is actually taking place.
-A good working relationship with parent/guardians will help to identify any other concerns that a young person may be experiencing.
+A good working relationship with parents/guardians will help to identify any other concerns that a young person may be experiencing.
 For example, a family bereavement which could cause some of the changes listed above.